Tools

 CDP’s Disclosure System

-Tool for investors, companies, cities, states and regions to manage their environmental impacts.
-The CDP Disclosure System supports companies in making their environmental impact transparent to stakeholders, better understanding how they can reduce their impact, and act to become environmental leaders.
+CDP’s Disclosure System is a tool for investors, companies, cities, states and regions to manage their environmental impacts.
+It enables these organisations to make their environmental impacts transparent, to understand how to reduce their negative impacts and to progress towards environmental stewardship.

-- Communicate: Report to all stakeholders on climate change, forests and water security.
-The questionnaires provide a framework for companies to report environmental information to their stakeholders covering governance and policy, risks and opportunity management, environmental targets and strategy, and scenario analysis.
-Receive an A-D grading based on questionnaire responses.
+• Communicate: Report to all stakeholders on climate change, forests and water security, based on the organisation’s governance and policy, risks and opportunity management, environmental targets, and strategy and scenario analysis.
+Responses receive a grade from A-D based on the organisation’s disclosed performance.

 SDG Action Manager